kgenovz/ratingswrapper/README.md

 # Stremio Ratings Wrapper

-A production-ready Stremio addon service that wraps your existing addons to inject IMDb ratings into catalog titles and episode listings.
+A Stremio addon service that wraps your existing addons to inject IMDb ratings into catalog titles and episode listings.
 Features a complete web UI for configuration, Stremio account integration, and automatic deployment.

 ## Features